Typical MOQ per SKU: 5k pcs; tiered pricing from 20k+.NDA & compliance support available.

 Typical Budget: $20,000–$60,000

-This gives a balanced approach: faster initial launch plus signature “hero” products.
+This gives a balanced approach: faster initial launch plus signature “hero” products to differentiate your brand.

 2. Full Cost Breakdown: What You Actually Need to Budget For